himoneesh19/genai-artisan-marketplace/README.md

 - Responsive UI built with Bootstrap
 - Content approval workflow: Generated content is saved as 'pending', previewed, edited if needed, and approved before publishing

+## Working Prototype

+You can access the working prototype at: https://genai-artisan-marketplace.onrender.com

+Use the demo login credentials provided below to explore the application.

+## Demo Credentials

+For testing purposes, you can use the following demo login credentials:

+- **Username:** himoneesh19
+- **Password:** abc@123

+These credentials allow you to log in and explore the application's features without registering a new account.

 ## Setup Instructions

 ### Prerequisites